libvips/libvips/_posts/2021-06-04-What's-new-in-8.11.md

 means you can now directly load and save some popular slide image formats.
 This should be useful for people in the medical imaging community.

-It's very easy to use -- for example:
+It's easy to use -- for example:

 ```
 $ vips copy k2.jpg x.tif[compression=jp2k,Q=90,tile]